-What Are OTC Hearing Aids?
+What are OTC Hearing Aids?

-In 2022, the FDA authorized the production and sale of over-the-counter hearing aids, which are hearing devices that – for the first time – don’t require a prescription from a qualified physician or audiologist.
+In 2022, the FDA authorized the production and sale of over-the-counter (OTC) hearing aids, which are hearing devices that – for the first time – don’t require a prescription from a qualified physician or audiologist.
 While these devices do present a lower price point for consumers, there are important issues to consider before purchasing an OTC hearing aid.

 Our team at The ENT & Allergy Centers of Texas is committed to helping patients of all ages and levels of hearing loss find the right solution for their lifestyles.
 But before pursuing OTC hearing aids, consider the pros and cons of this newest option:

-Numerous studies have shown that people with untreated hearing loss are more susceptible to social isolation, cognitive issues, and even dizziness or falling.
+Numerous studies have shown that people with untreated hearing loss are more susceptible to social isolation, cognitive issues, and even imbalance or falling.
 However, most people with hearing loss wait years before deciding to address it; one study even indicates that 86% of Americans 50 and older living with hearing loss do not wear hearing aids.
 Expanding access to options for patients is certainly a plus – especially with OTC being more convenient and overall lower-priced than their prescription counterparts.

 Think of OTC hearing aids as similar to the reading glasses you can purchase at your local superstore or pharmacy off the shelf – they’re low-cost options for a specific kind of mild vision loss, but don’t help with more severe – or complex – issues.
 Without professional support, studies show that consumers usually choose the wrong device for their hearing needs, and that can pose severe risks to their hearing.